-A lot of thought and effort goes into making a prototype, but getting it to a point where it’s ready for production is a different matter entirely.
+A lot of thought and effort goes into making a beta prototype, but getting it to a point where it’s ready for production is a different matter entirely.
 Here are the three most important things to know as you develop your prototype:

 Your first attempt at proving out a technology or concept is often referred to as an Alpha prototype.
 Frequently these are developed in a laboratory or under specialized conditions, to simply demonstrate the key features and functionality, and prove that the concept has merit.

 Once that step is complete, a more polished Beta prototype is usually developed so that the concept can be demonstrated to potential customers (or investors) in a commercial environment for feedback.
 These customers will have certain expectations with regard to the product’s features, performance, durability, etc., especially as compared to any competitors.

 In either case, Alpha or Beta, knowing the purpose of the prototype will help you design and test it accordingly so that you can get the most useful information from your efforts.

 - Know when it is time to move on from Alpha to Beta to locking your design and starting production.

 It is common to solicit feedback from customers, refine the prototype based on their comments, and then show it to customers again.
 By making several product iterations you may even uncover additional product benefits that can be incorporated into the design, or stumble on patentable features that make your IP (intellectual property) protection even stronger.